basementuniverse/asobi/server/README.md

   jsonpadRateLimit: 150,

   /**
-   * The minimum number of players in each game
-   *
-   * By default, once a game has this many players it will start *
-   * However when a game is created we can pass in the number of players for
-   * that particular game session (it must be between minPlayers and maxPlayers) */
-  minPlayers: 2,

-  /**
-   * The maximum number of players in each game
-   */
-  maxPlayers: 2,

-  /**
    * In "turns" mode, each player takes a turn in the order that they joined the game *
    * Once all players have played their turn, the game advances to the next round